icerpc/icerpc-docs/pages/slice/language-reference/lexical-rules.md

 ## Identifiers

 Identifiers consist of a sequence of one or more ASCII alphanumeric characters (`a-zA-Z0-9`) and underscores (`_`).
 The first character can not be a number.
-Identifiers are used to name Slice types such as structs, fields, enums, etc.
+Identifiers are used to name Slice definitions such as structs, fields, enums, etc.

 ## Case sensitivity